Director of Competitive Swimming

 Head Coach / Aquatics Director

-Coach Flack is recognized by the American Swimming Coaches Association as a Level V coach, the highest level attainable.
+Coach Flack is a member of the United States Swimming National Team Coaches List, and is the only High School Coach on the National Team Coaches List for 2019.
+Flack is recognized by the American Swimming Coaches Association as a Level V coach, the highest level attainable.
 Level five is composed of the top 2-5% of coaches in the USA.
-In his twelfth year as the Director of both the Baylor School and club programs, Coach Flack has enjoyed remarkable success.
+In his 14-year career as the Director of both the Baylor School and Baylor Swim Club programs, Coach Flack has enjoyed remarkable success.

-In his ten years with Baylor, Coach Flack accomplished the following:
+In his fourteen years with Baylor, Coach Flack accomplished the following: